Goppa code¶

 class

-, with entries from Fp, the prime field of the base field of the generating polynomial ofself
+self, with entries from \(\GF{p}\), the prime field of the base field of the generating polynomial ofself, into codewords of length \(n\), with entries from \(\GF{p}\).EXAMPLES:

 sage: F = GF(2^3) sage: R.<x> = F[] sage: g = x^2 + x + 1 sage: L = [a for a in F.list() if g(a) != 0] sage: C = codes.GoppaCode(g, L) sage: C [8, 2] Goppa code over GF(2) sage: E = codes.encoders.GoppaCodeEncoder(C) sage: E Encoder for [8, 2] Goppa code over GF(2) sage: word = vector(GF(2), (0, 1)) sage: c = E.encode(word) sage: c (0, 1, 1, 1, 1, 1, 1, 0) sage: c in C True